 The Centers for Disease Control and Prevention (CDC) reports that every year, more than 330,000 total hip replacement procedures occur in the United States.
 These hip replacements—whether total or partial, single or double—are designed to eliminate intense joint pain, increase patient mobility, and reduce the effects of arthritis or other bone injuries like osteonecrosis.

 However, over the last decade, tens of thousands of hip replacement failure injury reports have surfaced nationwide.
 These complaints recount debilitating complications that have left hip replacement recipients suffering physical, psychological, and financial side effects.
 The effects are often worse than the initial pain and suffering that led to the replacement surgery.
 Contact Gray & White Law today at 502-210-8942 or toll-free at 888-450-4456 to schedule a free consultation and to learn more about how we can help.

 Lawsuits Have Been Filed and Recalls Have Been Issued Because of Metal-on-Metal Hip Replacement Injuries

 In 2010, DePuy Orthopaedics recalled its ASR XL Acetabular System.
 In 2012, Styker Orthopaedics Rejuvenate and ABG II Modular-Neck Stem were recalled.
-Other products from companies such as DePuy, Wright Medical Technology, Zimmer Holdings, and Biomet were not officially recalled, but resulted in similar injuries to the products that were recalled.
+Other products from companies such as DePuy, Wright Medical Technology, and Biomet were not officially recalled, but resulted in similar injuries to the products that were recalled.

 In late 2013, National Health Service (NHS) hospitals in the United Kingdom were banned from using most metal-on-metal hip replacements.
 More specifically, draft guidelines required NHS hospitals to stop using any hip implant that has a failure rate that is greater than five percent within five years after surgery.
 The change in practice allegedly results from the findings of a study that reported a high rate of failure among metal-on-metal hip replacements.
 The study included 17,000 patients and reportedly found failure rates as high 43 percent for some metal-on-metal hip replacement devices.